Help

 A Warning Triangle is also required.
 In the event of an accident or breakdown, the triangle should be set up by the side of the road, at least 50 meters in the direction of of the traffic.
 If you have broken down in the outer lane of a dual carriageway or motorway, or attempting to place the warning triangle would place you in danger, do not use it.
 Remember to collect your warning triangle before leaving!

-Children under the age of 1.5m (4 feet 10 inches) and under 12 years must use an appropriate booster seat or modification - this includes two seater vehicles.
+Children under the height of 1.5m (4 feet 10 inches) and under 12 years must use an appropriate booster seat or modification - this includes two seater vehicles.
 All passengers must use seat belts if fitted

 Number plate with European GB LogoYou may have a number plate that already has a valid 'GB' mark.
 If you do not, you will need to apply a GB sticker to the back of your vehicle.